-There are various reporting/notification requirements under the Building Code.
-The requirements are contained in section 16 (industrial action and secondary boycotts), section 17 (Building Code breaches) and section 11D (security of payment).
+There are various reporting/notification requirements for code covered entities under the Building Code.
+The requirements are contained in section 16 (industrial action and secondary boycotts), section 17 (Building Code breaches) and section 11D (security of payment)/ section 11E (disputed payments).

 Code covered entities must report to the ABCC as soon as practicable but no later than 24 hours after becoming aware of the threat or action:

 - any actual or threatened protected or unprotected industrial action by their employees on Commonwealth funded building sites; and

 - any actual or threatened unprotected industrial action by their employees on privately funded building sites.